How do I find the best hand grinder?

 The second important factor in daily use is speed - how long it takes for the beans to be ground.

-As a rule, you will not find any information about this from the manufacturer or seller.
-The background is that it is not uncommon for a hand mill to require more than 5 minutes for 18g of espresso-fine ground material.
-It is important to add here that the most transparent method of specifying the grinding speed is the number of crank revolutions required.
-However, how fast you turn is very individual.
+You won't usually find any information about this from the manufacturer or seller.
+The reason is that it's not uncommon for a hand grinder to take more than five minutes to grind 18g of espresso-fine ground coffee.
+It's important to note here that the most transparent way to specify grinding speed is by the number of turns of the crank required.
+How fast you turn, however, is very individual.

 Tip: Find out the number of revolutions required for an espresso grind.